Feeling Festive? Have Some Fun in the Boston Suburbs this Fall

 Brooksby Farm (Peabody)

-Pick your own apples, then swing by the pumpkin yard for some more fall fun at Brooksby Farm—there are hay rides, a kids’ play yard, barnyard animals, and a fall fairytale trail for the kiddos.
-On crisp fall nights, they offer campfires and smores.
+Pick your own apples, then swing by the pumpkin yard for some more fall fun at Brooksby Farm—there are hayrides, barnyard animals, and a fall fairytale trail for the kids.
+On crisp fall nights, gather ‘round a campfire for s’mores.

 Northwest of Boston